evotor/Evo-UI-Kit/README.md

 1. Add package to projects/evo-ui-kit/package.json to dependencies
 1. Add package to projects/evo-ui-kit/ng-package.json to allowedNonPeerDependencies
 1. Add package to projects/evo-ui-kit/ng-package.prod.json to allowedNonPeerDependencies

-### Development server

-Build ui kit library and install styles.
-Run `npm start` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ### Running unit tests